jooy2/flaru/README.md

 For the official desktop app, please see the following link: https://github.com/ruffle-rs/ruffle/releases

-> [!NOTE] This application is an emulator and does not contain Flash game files (SWF).
+> [!WARNING] This application is an emulator and does not contain Flash game files (SWF).

 ## ⭐ Features